 The program meets these goals in a variety of ways

 - The curriculum provides a strong basis for clinical practice in the following ways: 1) A rigorous basic science curriculum (anatomy, biochemistry, pharmacology, physiology, and microbiology) is delivered by content area experts and PA Program courses are taught by experienced PA faculty.
 2) The program also promotes inter-professional education via a university-wide, interdisciplinary course involving most first-year students that develops teamwork and collaboration between the professions via didactic presentations and small group activities.
 3) Faculty encourage and model service to the profession and to our community.
-This is evident by 27% of 2011-2015 graduates participating in the training of a MWU PA student; PA faculty involvement with state and national organizations (ASAPA, PAEA, AAPA, etc.); more than 1100 hours of community service by our PA students in 2016, and 26% of 2017 graduates report employment in health professions shortage areas or medically underserved communities.
+This is evident by 27% of 2011-2015 graduates participating in the training of a MWU PA student; PA faculty involvement with state and national organizations (ASAPA, PAEA, AAPA, etc.); more than 1100 hours of community service by our PA students in 2016.
+Additionally, 26% of 2017 graduates and 11% of 2018 graduates report employment in health professions shortage areas or medically underserved communities.

 - Students are required to complete a didactic course dedicated to the development of critical thinking skills and the application of evidence-based practices.
 The students then utilize these skills in interactive clinical case group discussions, simulation activities, and clinical rotations and are assessed by faculty and preceptors throughout their training.
-Graduates from the Class of 2017 rated their overall level of satisfaction with their education received at 4.58/5.00.
+Graduates from the Class of 2019 rated the item "Overall, the PA Program effectively prepared me for clinical practice" at 4.78/5.00.

 - Faculty encourage, model and assess professionalism.
 Health Professionalism, during the first quarter, is a course devoted to teaching professionalism (values and ideals as described in 'Competencies for the PA Profession') and in recent years the program has implemented a code of professional conduct and dress code.
 Upon matriculation, every student in the program is assigned a PA faculty mentor who monitors the student's performance in the didactic and clinical phases of training.
 Additionally, students are evaluated by preceptors regularly throughout the clinical year on their professional conduct/demeanor, dependability/responsibility, educational attitude and responsiveness to feedback.